Novelda CF

 Novelda was initially folded on 8 June 2018 after merging with Intercity Alicante.
 However, the merger was not accepted by RFEF and thus, Novelda did not fold and remained in the league.

 History

-The first football games were played in Novelda in the 1915-17.
+The first football games were played in Novelda in the 1915–1917.
 The teams consisted of students and took place during holiday breaks.

+One of the biggest performance in the team history was the win 3–2 against FC Barcelona, in 2002–03 Copa del Rey Round of 64, with Antonio Madrigal between the competition goalscorers with 5 goals in 3 games.